Two Learning Activities for Children Ages 6 - 9

 The cards can be used over and over.
 Maybe your children will even use them for other activities!

-Ok, I said inexpensive supplies.
-This next one probably won't be a burden in a school classroom, where there may be a shelf of dictionaries.
-At home, you need an identical dictionary for each player.
-The good news is that there are a lot of great children's dictionaries at varying levels in bookstores.
+The inexpensive supplies for this game are identical dictionaries for each player.
+This probably won't be a burden in a school classroom, where there may be a shelf of dictionaries.
+For home and homeschoolers, the good news is that there are a lot of great children's dictionaries at varying grade levels in bookstores.
 If they don't quite fit in the household budget, perhaps grand- or god-parents can help out.
 This is an investment that will end up helping with much more than game playing!

-Speed is a part of this game also.
-The other basic skill is using the alphabet the way we do to look up words.
+Speed is a part of this game.
+The other basic skill is using alphabetical order to look up words.
 So, if the kids have learned how to do this or are working on this skill, the dictionary game turns it into fun.

 The leader can be a permanent assignment, or the children can take turns being the leader.
-Whichever is the case, the leader must have the same dictionary as the players and must be spaced somewhere slightly back, or have his/her dictionary behind a barrier such as a folder, so that he can look up a word without it being seen by the others.
+Whichever is the case, the leader must have the same dictionary as the players and must be spaced somewhere slightly back, or have his/her dictionary behind a barrier such as a folder, so that he can look up a word unseen by the others.

 The leader chooses a word that he or she can pronounce and makes a mental note of its page number.
 Or, the leader can keep a bookmark in the place.
 But, the important thing is that the players do not get to see its relative position (front, middle, or back) in the book.